 What happens in the first session?

-In our first session we will be agreeing our ‘contract’ together for the work going forward.
 This is our opportunity to explore your expectations from the counselling work and what issues you would like to work on.
 As this is our first session together, it will give you a good indication of whether you would like to continue further and book the next session, or you may decide not to continue.

 How many sessions will I need?